ytree-project/ytree/doc/source/index.rst

 Welcome to ytree.
 =================

-``ytree`` is a tool for working with merger-tree data from multiple sources.
+``ytree`` is a tool for working with merger tree data from multiple sources.
-``ytree`` is an extension of the `yt <https://yt-project.org/>`_ analysis toolkit and provides a similar interface for merger-tree data that includes universal field names, derived fields, and symbolic units. ``ytree`` is able to load in merger-tree from the following formats:
+``ytree`` is an extension of the `yt <https://yt-project.org/>`_ analysis toolkit and provides a similar interface for merger tree data that includes universal field names, derived fields, and symbolic units. ``ytree`` is able to load in merger tree from the following formats:

 - :ref:`load-ahf`
 - :ref:`load-ctrees`